 - Using the whisk attachment of your stand mixer, beat the eggs and sugar on high until light and fluffy.

-- Stop the mixer and add vanilla.
-Mix on low until just combined.
+- Stop the mixer and add the vanilla extract.
+Mix on low speed until just combined.

 - Stop the mixer.
 Add the dry ingredients to the egg and sugar mixture.
 Stir on low until the flour is just combined.